How to Increase Handwriting Speed Through Occupational Therapy

 • Copywriting Games: Provide short letters or simple sentences for your child to copy.
 This helps reinforce letter formation and spacing.

-• Daily Journaling: Encourage your child to keep a daily journal.
+• Daily Journaling: Motivate your child to maintain a daily journal..
 Writing about their day can make handwriting fun and personally meaningful.

-• Letter Art: Let your child write letters and words in creative ways, such as forming them with stickers or tracing them in the sand.
+• Letter Art: Let your child write letters and words creatively by forming them with stickers or tracing them in the sand.
 This tactile experience can make learning to write more engaging.

 Each of these activities provides a unique way to work on writing skills at home, enhancing both the speed and quality of your child’s handwriting.